torcellite/Stack-Smashing/README.md

 Project report (or if you just want to know more about the project) can be found at [torcellite.com].

-To use the helper function "gethexcode.java" compile like a regular java program and feed the output of `objdump` as a command-line argument.
+To use the helper function "getshellcode.java" compile like a regular java program and feed the output of `objdump` as a command-line argument.

-`javac gethexcode.java -d ../bin`
+`javac getshellcode.java -d ../bin`

 `cd bin`

-`java gethexcode "$(objdump -d hello.out)"`
+`java getshellcode "$(objdump -d hello.out)"`

 # Screenshot